aws-ia/terraform-awscc-refactorspaces/examples/existing_environment/README.md

 This example sets up the following:

-* An AWS Migration Hub Refactor Spaces service (*Unistore-AddReview*) pointing at a microservice deployed as a Lambda Function with the ARN `arn:aws:lambda:us-east-1:999999999999:function:AddReview`.
+* An AWS Migration Hub Refactor Spaces service (*Unistore-AddReview*) pointing at a microservice deployed as a Lambda function with the ARN `arn:aws:lambda:us-east-1:999999999999:function:AddReview`.
 This service is in an existing AWS Migration Hub Refactor Spaces application shared with the account with the ID `app-xy1ABCDE1a`, in the environment `env-ab9ZXYVT9z`.
 * A route that sends `POST` and `GET` requests to `/unicorns/reviews` to the Lambda function.

 ## Requirements